AWS vs GCP vs Azure 2026: Honest Dev Comparison

 | Best at | Ecosystem integration, event triggers | HTTP APIs, Cloud Run integration | Microsoft ecosystem, .NET |

 AWS Lambda is the most mature and has the deepest integration with other AWS services (S3, DynamoDB, SQS, SNS).
-If you are already on AWS, Lambda is the natural choice.
+Already on AWS?
+Lambda's the natural fit.

-GCP Cloud Functions (2nd gen) is basically Cloud Run under the hood, which means you get all the benefits of containers with the simplicity of functions.
-The 60-minute execution limit is useful for data processing jobs.
+GCP Cloud Functions (2nd gen) is basically Cloud Run under the hood, which means you get container benefits with function simplicity.
+That 60-minute execution limit is useful for data processing jobs that'd time out on Lambda.

-Azure Functions has the roughest cold starts but offers the most flexibility with hosting options — you can run the same function code on a Consumption plan (serverless), Premium plan (pre-warmed instances), or your own App Service plan.
-For .NET developers, it is the most natural fit.
+Azure Functions has the roughest cold starts, and I'm not sure if that's improved much recently.
+But it offers the most flexibility with hosting options — same function code can run on a Consumption plan (serverless), Premium plan (pre-warmed instances), or your own App Service plan.
+For .NET developers, it's the most natural fit by far.

 Databases

-This is where the differences start to matter a lot more.
-Your database choice often locks you into an ecosystem, so choose carefully.
+Here's where differences start to matter a lot more.
+Your database choice often locks you into an ecosystem, so think carefully.

 Relational Databases